Tantanok221/.claude/commands/validate.md

 **ULTRATHINK MODE ACTIVATED**: This is critical quality assurance that requires deep analysis.
 Use maximum tokens to thoroughly validate all aspects of the code changes, identify potential issues, and provide actionable recommendations.
 Think deeply about code quality, architectural compliance, testing coverage, and business requirements alignment.

-**--lite Mode Instructions**: When `--lite` is used, streamline the validation process by automatically applying low-risk fixes, presenting a concise summary report, and proceeding with auto-approvals for common fixes.
-Still perform comprehensive analysis but minimize user interaction for routine validations.

 **--auto-fix Mode Instructions**: When `--auto-fix` is used, automatically apply approved fixes for common issues like formatting, linting, simple refactoring, and documentation updates.
 Always show what will be fixed and get user approval before applying changes.